Tankdoz/PUREstack/PUREstack Deploy Instructions.md

 - The klutchel/unbounf image is distroless --> contains only the necessary binaries and libraries to run Unbound, no shell or package manager
 - The image runs Unbound as a non-privileged user UID 101, GID 102 after startup
 - Configuration file unbound.conf mounted in /etc/unbound and aditional configuration files *,conf in /etc/unbound/unbound.conf.d need to be readable by 101:102
+- blocklist, although not used by unbound (pihole is doing the blocking) needs to be there to avoid warnings from the exporter

 unbound.conf: rw for your user, read for 101:102
 ```